 Wired or Wireless System: Windmilling/Multiple birds going out without calling for a bird!

 How we can find what’s causing the windmilling.
 If the system is a wired or wireless system and with nothing connected other than the power supply in the trap house and you hear a clicking sound continuously from the grey box then the problem is in the box.
-Call Rocky Mountain for further assistance.
+If the wires to the powersupply from the wired or wired controller have been cut and you spliced them back and now you have windmilling, you reversed the 2 leads.
+Reverse them again and problem should go away if not Call Rocky Mountain for further assistance.
 720-319-4686 (Any Time during normal waking hours 8A.M. -11:30 P.M.
 MST)

 Wireless Trouble shooting proceedure: